ai4os/ai4-docs/source/user/overview/storage.rst

 You have currently two ways of accessing your Nextcloud files from your deployment:

-1. you can :ref:`copy them locally <user/howto/rclone:Using rclone>` to your deployment disk using rclone.
+1. you can :ref:`copy them locally <user/howto/rclone:3.
+Using rclone>` to your deployment disk using rclone.

 2. you can access them in the ``/storage`` path in your deployment.
 This is a `virtual filesystem <https://rclone.org/commands/rclone_mount/>`__ that lets you access the Nextcloud storage via the network.

-For these options to work, you need to configure your :ref:`RCLONE credentials <user/howto/rclone:Configuring rclone>` when launching your deployment (under **Storage** options).
+For these options to work, you need to configure your :ref:`RCLONE credentials <user/howto/rclone:2.
+Configuring rclone>` when launching your deployment (under **Storage** options).

 Reading files from disk (**1**) is faster than reading them via the network (**2**).